Technigo/project-happy-thoughts/README.md

 ## The problem

-Testing API calls with postman.
+Testing API calls with postman and building includes useState and useEffect.

 ## View it live